Vortex Viper vs Venom Red Dot Comparison: Mini Red Dot Rumble

 The Viper and Venom both use the Docter/Noblex footprint for mounts and cut pistol slides.
 This is the most popular mounting system out there, so it’s almost universal, and it’s easy to find mounts for.

-Both come with near-identical accessories.
+Both of them come with near-identical accessories.
 You get a Picatinny mount, a Torx wrench, a protective rubber cover, lens cloth, and a flathead screwdriver for adjustments.

 Lastly, both optics come with the same durability ratings that include an Armortek lens coating, O ring seals for waterproof performance, and shockproof construction.
 Both are also backed by the Vortex VIP warranty.